Location of Work: Chisasibi

 - Perform other duties as required.

-- Minimum of 5 to 8 years of relevant experience.
+- One to three years of relevant work experience.

 Knowledge and Abilities: